Skip to Content

 • Can I have a USDA loan and an FHA loan at the same time?

-Since USDA loans and FHA loans can only be used for primary residences, having both types of loans at the same time isn’t possible.
-You’ll need to use a conventional loan or other type of mortgage to finance a second home or investment property.
+USDA loans and FHA loans are used only for primary residences, and borrowers can only have one prime residence at a time.
+You’ll need a conventional loan or other type of mortgage to finance a second home or investment property.

 • Which loan is easier to qualify for: USDA or FHA?